-In terms of GPA, this is the equivalent of a grade falling within the 80-89 range, and 3 grade points are awarded.
+In terms of GPA, this is the equivalent of a grade falling within the 80-89 range, and 3 grade points are awarded, or a traditional "B".
 If a student fails to reach mastery level on an assessment, no credit is given for the competency.
 The student will then work with their success coach to determine content and support needed to improve competence before attempting the assessment again.

 Students may attempt an assessment for a specific competency no more than three (3) times.
-After a 3rd failed assessment attempt, the student may petition in writing to the MyWay at UMHB Program Director within five (5) business days after receiving notification of the 3rd failed assessment attempt to request an additional assessment attempt.
+After a 3rd failed assessment attempt, the student may petition in writing to the Associate Dean of Digital Learning and Innovation within five (5) business days after receiving notification of the 3rd failed assessment attempt to request an additional assessment attempt.
 Rationale for the additional assessment attempt must be included in the petition.
-The MyWay at UMHB Program Director will determine if one or more additional assessment attempts may be warranted.
-The decision of the MyWay at UMHB Program Director is final.
+The Associate Dean of Digital Learning and Innovation will determine if one or more additional assessment attempts may be warranted.
+The decision of the Associate Dean of Digital Learning and Innovation is final.